aherlihy/linearfn/README.md

 Uses `Dynamic` trait with Scala 3 quotes & splices for AST inspection + compile-time type checking.

+- **Linear** - linearity is enforced but not customizable: any method of an argument that takes another argument is considered a "use" of both arguments.
-- **Type safe** - field/method existence verified at compile time via macros
+- **Type safe** - field/method existence verified at compile time via quotes + splices, although right now it doesn't work for overloaded methods due to Select.unique, but that may be fixable.
 - **Works with all types** - no restrictions on input types
 - **Requires quotes** - more complex implementation.